deepankverma/StreetSim/README.md

 needed by `envimet_voxel_helper.py`. `rasterio` is only needed if you want SOLWEIG GeoTIFF conversion; use `--solweig-skip-geotiff` to skip that part.

-Make sure Ollama is running and that your vision model is available (tested with `llava:34b`):
+Make sure Ollama is running and any vision model is available (tested with `llava:34b`):

 ```cmd
 ollama serve